 The Great Lawn will serve as a formalized gathering area for community events.
-A walkway of up to 15 feet wide is planned on the perimeter and could be used for placement of festival booths during the summer or act as the base for an ice-skating loop in the winter.
-A small stage is planned on the north end for small concerts.
+A walkway of up to 15 feet wide is planned on the perimeter and could be used for placement of festival booths during the summer or act as the base for an ice-skating loop in the for small concerts.
 The Plaza area on the southern end of the lawn would function as an entry space, welcoming visitors from the southern portion of the park.
 Activities in the plaza would include a splash pad, playgrounds, and areas for seating and shade.